sevimbahadiir/HBSSInnovators/README.md

 Melodyboxd aims to provide a better experience for music enthusiasts and encourage the discovery of new music.
 This software is intended to provide broader access to the music industry and bring people together around music

+## New Feature
+This is a description of the new feature added in the feature branch.